brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 **Fibers lengthen in wells by exactly the potential, and space stretches as much as time slows.**

-> The reading is cleaner than in earlier versions: **gravity does not create the fiber — the spin geometry supplies it (Part I).
+> **Gravity does not create the fiber — the spin geometry supplies it (Part I).
 Gravity determines its metric size.**

+**The direction of explanation, stated carefully [D/O].** It would overstate the case to say the fiber length *causes* base gravity.
+Until an action is exhibited in which varying the canonical metric yields Einstein's equation downstairs, the defensible relation is an **encoding**:

+$$g_G \quad\Longleftrightarrow\quad L_H$$

+Law I solves the base geometry; the canonical metric is constrained so that its fiber length *records* that solution.
+If such an action is later found, the arrow may be reversed and base gravity called emergent from the fiber. **Not yet.**

 *Scope.* This is a first-order statement.
 Isotropic Schwarzschild has $N = (1-m/2r)/(1+m/2r)$ while $N = \Omega^{-1}$ would require $(1+m/2r)^{-2}$; expanding, $1-m/r+m^2/2r^2$ against $1-m/r+3m^2/4r^2$ — they agree to first order and part at $O(m^2/r^2)$, with $N\Omega = 1-m^2/4r^2$ **[V]**.
 Imposing $N\Omega = 1$ exactly gives the Majumdar–Papapetrou form and hence extremal Reissner–Nordström, $Q = M$ — every body an extremal black hole, **excluded** **[V/T]**.
 Deriving the locking from an action, rather than imposing it, is open **[O]**.